awslabs/containers-cost-allocation-dashboard/UPDATE.md

     ####### Containers Cost Allocation (CCA) is available at: https://<region>.quicksight.aws.amazon.com/sn/dashboards/containers-cost-allocation-cca
     #######

-If you get the following error:

-      WARNING - Dataset cca_kubecost_view is not found CRITICAL - Failed to find a Dataset "cca_kubecost_view" with required fields.
-Please retry with --update "yes" --force --recursive flags.

-Run the update using the following command:

-      cid-cmd update --recursive --noforce --resources cca.yaml --dashboard-id containers-cost-allocation-cca

-Use the above command only if you get the above error.

 If there's no updated version of the dashboard, that output should be similar to the below:

     CLOUD INTELLIGENCE DASHBOARDS (CID) CLI 0.2.39 Beta